What is dissolution?

 What is a Living Will?

-Sometimes called an Advance Medical Directive, a living will allows you to state your wishes in advance regarding what types of medical life support measures you prefer to have, or have withheld/withdrawn if you are in a terminal condition (without reasonable hope of recovery) and cannot express your wishes yourself.
-Oftentimes a living will is executed along with a Durable Power of Attorney for Health care, which gives someone legal authority to make your health care decisions when you are unable to do so yourself.
+Sometimes called an Advanced Health Care Directive, a living will allows you to state your wishes in advance regarding what types of medical life support measures you prefer to have, or have withheld/withdrawn if you are in a terminal condition (without reasonable hope of recovery) and cannot express your wishes yourself.
+The Advanced Health Care Directive also gives someone legal authority to make your health care decisions when you are unable to do so yourself.
+Oftentimes an Advanced Health Care Directive is executed along with a Durable Power of Attorney for Legal and Financial Affairs, which gives someone legal authority to make your legal and financial decisions when you are unable to do so yourself.

 What does Intestacy mean?

-If you die without even a Will (intestate), the legislature of your state has already determined who will inherit your assets and when they will inherit them.
-You may not agree with their plan, but roughly 70 percent of Americans currently use it.
+In California, intestacy is when you die without a will.
+If you die without a will, the California legislature has already determined who will inherit your assets and when they will inherit them.
+You may not agree with the legislatures plan, but roughly 70 percent of Californians currently use it.
+You should not allow the legislature to pick your beneficiaries.
+You should do it by creating your own estate plan!

 What are Beneficiary Designations?